...a God to serve...a family to love... a work to do...

 6 -7 cups bread flour

-1 Tablespoon lecithin powder optional, helps the bread stay fresh longer)
+1 Tablespoon lecithin powder (helps the bread stay fresh longer but is optional)

 I have been having lots of trouble with bread not rising lately, and it has been due to the yeast.
 Sometimes bread will rise one time and then not again, this is usually due to weak, almost dead, yeast.
 So, I’ve gone back to proofing my yeast.
 Here is how to do that.